 Diversity @ KICP

-The Kavli Institute for Cosmological Physics (KICP) at the University of Chicago recognizes the value of diversity in all of its activities and for the scientific enterprise more broadly.
+The Kavli Institute for Cosmological Physics (KICP) at the University of Chicago recognizes the value of diversity in all of its activities and for the larger scientific enterprise.
 The KICP strives to provide an environment that encourages the richer exchange of ideas that a diverse group of members enables.
-The KICP provides a welcoming and inclusive environment to all of its members: undergraduate and graduate students, postdocs, senior researchers, faculty, short- and long-term visitors, and staff.
-In accordance with University policy, the KICP does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, age, status as an individual with a physical or mental disability unrelated to ability, veteran status, military status, unfavorable discharge from military service, citizenship status, genetic information, marital status, parental status, ancestry, source of income, credit history, housing status, order of protection status, actual or perceived association with such a person or other protected classes under the law.
-The KICP also embraces and adheres to the University's policy on Freedom of Expression.
+The KICP strives to provide a welcoming and inclusive environment to all: undergraduate and graduate students, postdocs, senior researchers, faculty, short- and long-term visitors, and staff.